Joseph Tommasi: National Socialist White People's Party

 In 1969, Tommasi, backed by Pierce, launched the National Socialist Liberation Front (NSLF) as a youth wing of the American Nazi Party; alternatively, Pierce may have launched it himself and Tommasi came to be involved.
 (Note: Sources are inconsistent on how and by who the original NSLF was founded.
 Jeffrey Kaplan wrote that it was founded by Tommasi, with the encouragement of Pierce.
 Spencer Sunshine says that this is incorrect, and that the NSLF was originally founded by Pierce with the assistance of Robert Lloyd and Koehl.)
 Despite their ideological similarities, Tommasi personally disliked Pierce, and when Koehl later had Pierce kicked out of the party Tommasi sided with Koehl.
 In September of that year, Tommasi attended the NSWPP's First Party Congress, where he met fellow neo-Nazi James Mason.
 At the next year's congress, he gave a speech calling for revolution.
 In September 1970, Tommasi was made one of the seven members of the NSWPP National Council, which advised Koehl.
 According to the FBI, as of that year Tommasi was working as an assembly line worker.

 The NSWPP's El Monte headquarters was decorated in swastikas and their presence irritated their neighbors.
 The city of El Monte tried to fine them, and their neighbors wanted them evicted from their property, but these attempts to get them to leave were unsuccessful.
 Tommasi ended up buying the property.
 In January 1972, a group of protestors, including 100 members of the Jewish Defense League (JDL) and 900 others, demonstrated outside their El Monte headquarters.
 The protest escalated into fistfights and the throwing of small explosives, rocks, and other objects at the building.
 Tommasi led the sixty members of the NSWPP at the branch in standing opposite them with rifles.
 40 of the demonstrators were arrested.
 In February 1972, Irv Rubin, a JDL militant, was arrested and charged for assault with intent to commit murder for allegedly shooting at Tommasi.
 Charges were later dropped due to a lack of evidence.
 When Thomas Bradley, the first black mayor of Los Angeles, was inaugurated, Tommasi led NSWPP members in a demonstration against him.
-In 1973, Tommasi married Rose Tommasi.
+In 1973, Tommasi married his girlfriend, Rose.